uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

      }
 ```

 5\.
+Create an Azure AD group with the name "Digital Studio Dev Team - <app-name>".
+Add users to the group.

+6\.
+Add an access policy to the azurerm_key_vault resource with the object id for the group created in step 5.

+7\.
 Run ```diginit``` to initialise and test the Terraform code.
 The command does not have any parameters.

   e.g. ```$ diginit```

-6\.
+8\.
 Add the additional Terraform resources that the app requires.

 ## diginit command